certifaction/cli/README.md

 >```
 >#### Description
 >
->List all sent signature requests for given document.
+>Lists all sent signature requests and their status for a given document.

 ### Cancel a document signature request
 >#### Usage